 Yes, copywriting and content writing have different purposes.
 While copywriting is designed to get someone to take action or perhaps to change someone’s mind, content writing is designed to inspire, engage, or entertain.

 Copywriters often write content for their clients, but at their copywriting rates.
 That’s because copywriters are skilled at being succinct and telling a compelling story.
-They can apply those copywriting skills to create more valuable content for their clients.
+They can apply those skills to create more valuable content for their clients.

 Because it doesn’t take as much skill as copywriting, content writing has a lower barrier to entry (if you’re a content writer, you’ve likely seen others competing to write 500-word articles for pennies on the word).
 That doesn’t mean you can’t or shouldn’t write content!
 It simply means that having training as a copywriter can make you a more in-demand content writer who can command higher rates for pieces like blog posts, ebooks, and more.